SaintHuddini/Fresh_Cut/README.md

 The biggest of thanks will go to Google for every small solution I have found there. https://www.google.com/

+### Media

+The photos used in this site were obtained from https://unsplash.com/

 ##### Code Institue ©SaintHuddini